 - Username and password

-- Domain Name Server (DNS) address(es) if needed
+- Domain Name Server (DNS) addresses, if needed

-Note: Your ISP may not require you to enter a DNS server address.
+Your ISP may not require you to enter a DNS server address.

-- Make sure that the DSL or cable modem is on and connected to the Internet (based on its status lights) and that the Ethernet cable is connected to the computer.
+- Make sure that the DSL or cable modem is on and connected to the Internet (based on its status lights) and the Ethernet cable is connected to the computer.
 Some modems have separate status lights for each connection.